TanayPathak-17/Chisholm_Approximant/README.md

 **Installation**

 To install the package one can simply copy and paste the package at the desired location.
-After that one can set the path for directory as follows
+After that one can set the path for the directory as follows
 ```
 SetDirectory[Path_name]
 ```